• Home

 Model / SKU DR-238 (ASIN: B077JM5PB9) IT-HEQQ-1831 (ASIN: B07WCQZG5T) UEH520 (ASIN: B0FMFQ3T5R) CZQTV5M (ASIN: B07YBH9XVG) QGW15-602 (ASIN: B0C8N97J7T)

-Heater type Indoor / outdoor electric infrared radiant heater (zone / spot heating) Portable infrared radiant patio/garage heater (indoor/outdoor capable) Portable indoor/outdoor electric radiant (infrared) tower heater Ceiling-mounted indoor electric radiant heater Ceiling-mounted indoor electric radiant heater (2-pack listing)
+Heater type Electric infrared radiant heater (indoor/outdoor zone heater) Indoor/outdoor electric infrared patio & garage heater Portable indoor/outdoor electric infrared patio heater Ceiling-mounted indoor electric radiant space heater Ceiling-mounted indoor electric radiant heater (2-pack listing)

-Controls Remote control + on-unit button; digital heat-level display Remote control + on-unit button On-unit controls (some buyers mention a remote; not listed in included parts) Pull-string control + indicator light Pull-string control
+Controls Remote control + on-unit button (digital heat-level display) Remote control + on-unit button On-unit controls (some buyers mention a remote; not listed in included parts) Pull-string control (cycles heat and light modes) + power indicator light Pull-string control

 Power source Corded electric Corded electric Corded electric Corded electric Corded electric